fixpanic/fixpanic-connectivity-layer-release/TESTING_GUIDE.md

 ## **🚀 Next Steps After Testing**

 Once the manual testing is successful:
-1. **Update private repository** to send the enhanced payload
+1. **Update private repository** to send the enhanced payload with artifact URLs
 2. **Test with real tag** from private repository
 3. **Monitor both workflows** for complete end-to-end success
 4. **Document the working configuration** for future reference

-The manual testing approach allows you to validate the implementation without needing to trigger new workflows in the private repository! 🎉
+The manual testing approach allows you to validate the GitHub REST API implementation without needing to trigger new workflows in the private repository! 🎉